 The total number of main applicants reached 9,939 with 16,841 dependents accompanying them.
 These applications directed over €5.9 billion of global funds into Portugal.

 Out of all the applications, the investment types were:

-The Portuguese Parliament passed the 2020 Budget Bill in February 2020.
-The scope of the bill included changes pertaining to the Portuguese Golden Visa program.
+The Portuguese Parliament passed a budget proposal in February 2020, which seeks to change the Portuguese Golden Visa program.
 The objective of the parliament is to promote investment in low-density areas, urban renovation, job creation, and cultural heritage.